 You see, play-based learning is purposeful and also intentional.
 Educators carefully and deliberately plan play-based experiences to help children learn about educational concepts involved in literacy, numeracy, technology, social skills and more in a way that’s meaningful and enjoyable to them.

-If you'd like more information about Play Based Learning check this site: www.playbasedlife.com
+If you'd like more information about Play Based Learning check Megan's website: www.playbasedlife.com